If you are experiencing a life-threatening emergency, dial 911.

 All students, regardless of age, with chronic medical conditions (e.g., allergies, seizures, diabetes, high blood pressure) are recommended to have a medical history on file with UHS that documents any pertinent information and medical examinations related to any physical/mental disability and or significant medical conditions which could impact their academic performance or medical care in an emergency.

 All records must be written in English.
 If you are missing any of the above vaccines, please plan to obtain the vaccines from your private health care providers' office or neighborhood health clinic.
+You may also visit University Health Services at the Van Ness Main campus to obtain vaccinations for a fee considerably less than other clinics and health retailers.
+Students covered by the student health insurance plan are eligible for all vaccines at no cost.

 For more details on immunization requirements click here.
 Medical history and examination forms with the relevant details are available at UHS.